-I knew I was in so much trouble!
+Oh my goodness, I knew I was in so much trouble!
 I couldn’t wait to go home to apologise to my father.
 I felt so bad.
 The wait for the end of our lessons was agonising.
-Also, I wasn’t allowed to lean onto the wall, my back and neck were killing me!
+Also, I wasn’t allowed to lean onto the wall, my back and neck were bloody killing me!

-I remember I practically raced up the hill to our farm, ahead of my friends and my brother.
-When I got home, my dad was sitting at the old, large wooden kitchen table, telling my grandmother what had happened.
-She didn’t say anything, she could see that he was angry, but she stood up and she just about managed to walk out of the house when she started laughing, out loud!
+After the final bell rang that day, I remember I practically raced up the hill to our farm, ahead of my friends and my brother.
+When I got home, my dad was sitting at our old, large wooden kitchen table, telling my grandmother what had happened.
+She didn’t say anything, she could see that he was angry, but she stood up and she just about managed to walk out of the house when she started laughing, out loud.
 She just managed to say, through her laughter: “She is YOUR daughter.”

 My dad was furious, with her and with me.
 I sheepishly went forward.
 I stood there waiting for him to speak, whilst he looked at me with an unbroken stare.